 Our standard of review in administrative appeals is well-established.
-We

-"look through" the judgment[] of the [circuit court], and examine the agency's decision.
-The reviewing court's role is narrow, as "it is limited to determining if there is substantial evidence in the record as a whole to support the agency's findings and conclusions, and to determine if the administrative decision is premised upon an erroneous conclusion of law."
+We determining if there is substantial evidence in the record as a whole to support the agency's findings and conclusions, and to determine if the administrative decision is premised upon an erroneous conclusion of law."
 Maryland Aviation Admin. v.
 Noland, 386 Md.
 556, 571, 873 A.2d 1145 (2005) (quoting Bd. of Physician Quality Assurance v.
 Banks, 354 Md.
-59, 67-69, 729 A.2d 376 (1999)) (internal quotation mark omitted). applying the test for substantial evidence, the reviewing court "decides whether a reasoning mind reasonably could have reached the factual conclusion the agency reached."
+59, 67-69, 729 A.2d 376 (1999)) (internal quotation mark omitted).
+In applying the test for substantial evidence, the reviewing court "decides whether a reasoning mind reasonably could have reached the factual conclusion the agency reached."
 Id. (internal quotation mark omitted).
 The reviewing court defers to the agency's factual findings, if supported by the record.
 Id.
 The reviewing court, moreover, "must review the agency's decision in the light most favorable to it; . . . the agency's decision is prima facie correct and presumed valid, and . . . it is the agency's province to resolve conflicting evidence and to draw inferences from that evidence."
 Id. (alteration in original) (internal quotation mark omitted).